evanbowman/FLIGHT/README.md

   <img src="screenshot.png"/>
 </p>

-Flight is an upcoming open source aerial combat game built on OpenGL.
+Flight is an ~~upcoming~~<sup>1</sup> open source aerial combat game built on OpenGL.
 It features procedurally generated content, and smooth cel shaded graphics.

+<sup>1</sup> I was developing the game on a mac, and Apple is dropping OpenGL, so I've decided not to continue this project.

 ## Building